ybai3/scMAPA/README.md

 clusterOligos.dedup.chr.bam
 7962101
 ```
-User can easily convert the output to mapping_bam_location_with_depth.txt
+User can easily generate mapping_bam_location_with_depth.txt based on output from samtools shown above.
+For example data, mapping_bam_location_with_depth.txt should be:
 ```
 ./clusterImmune.dedup.chr.bam.trans.bedgraph    3122448
 ./clusterNeurons.dedup.chr.bam.trans.bedgraph   7130682
 ./clusterOligos.dedup.chr.bam.trans.bedgraph    139751314
 ```
-The order of bedgraph in mapping_bam_location_with_depth.txt should be same with the order of bedgraph files in config.txt
+The order of bedgraph files in mapping_bam_location_with_depth.txt should be consistent with the bedgraph files specified in Aligned_Wig_files of config.txt
+For further configuration options of DaPars2.
+Please refer to https://hpc.oit.uci.edu/~leil22/DaPars2_Documentation/DaPars2.html.

 Example of running step3.sh:
 ```
 chmod +x step3.sh
-./step3.sh configuration.txt chrID.txt
+./step3.sh config.txt chrID.txt
 ```

 To accelerate running speed, we suggest user to run all chromosomes in parallel if APA profiling of whole transcriptome is of interest.
 The example of parellel run is provided in scMAPA_BAMprocess/run_Dapars2_array.sbatch.